-Pursuant to the Settlement, we also adopted amendments to our Bylaws to require that at least 50% of the Board will qualify as "independent directors" under the Nasdaq Rules and that the Chairman of the Board will be an independent director.
-Currently, more than 50% of the Board qualify as "independent directors" under the Nasdaq Rules.
+Pursuant to the Settlement, we also adopted amendments to our Bylaws to require that at least 50% of the Board qualify as "independent directors" under the Nasdaq Rules and that the Chairman of the Board be an independent director.
+We are currently in compliance with these requirements.